zeqingwang/PTB_XL/README.md

 # SCP codes Detection

-Below is an overview of our ECG scp codes detection classifier training pipeline.
+Below is an overview of our ECG scp codes detection classifier training pipeline.(Due to limitation of hardware, only trained for 5 labels here)
 ![SCP Codes Detection Pipeline](./plot/scp_code.png)

 ## Instruction